The best income protection insurance policies in the UK

 8. Zurich (Trustpilot 4/5)

-The 10 best income protection policies in the UK
+The 8 best income protection policies in the UK compared

-There is no one-size-fits-all approach to income protection.
+Ratings can help you choose an income protection policy.
+However, there is no ‘one-size-fits-all’ approach to income protection.
 What may suit you might not suit someone else.

-This makes it harder to define the ‘best’ policy.
+This makes it difficult to define the ‘best’ policy.

 Instead, we explore and compare some of the income protection insurance policy details for the providers outlined above.